How to Buy the Right Graphics Card: A GPU Guide for 2022

 Power connector (Image credit: Tom's Hardware)

-• Ports: Critical.
+• Ports: Important.
 Some monitors have HDMI, others use DisplayPort, and some older units only have DVI.
 A few monitors also support USB Type-C routing DisplayPort signals, but these are relatively rare for the time being.
-Make sure the card you plan to buy has the connectors you need for your monitor(s), so you don't have to buy an adapter—or potentially a new display (unless you want to).
+Make sure the card you plan to buy has the connectors you need for your monitor(s), so you don't have to buy an adapter — or potentially a new display (unless you want to).
 Have a choice and not sure which port you want to use?
 See our HDMI vs. DisplayPort story for more details.

 • Clock speed: Somewhat important.
-Among cards with the same GPU (ex: an RTX 3060 Ti), some will be manufacturer overclocked to a slightly higher speed, which can make a modest 3–5% difference in frame rates.
-Clock speed isn't everything, however, as memory speed, core counts and architecture need to be factored in.
+Among cards with the same GPU (ex: an RTX 4070), some will be manufacturer overclocked to a slightly higher speed, which can make a modest 3–5% difference in frame rates.
+Clock speed isn't everything, however, as memory speed, core counts, and architecture need to be factored in.
 Better cooling often trumps clock speed as well, on cards with the same GPU.

-• TFLOPS / GFLOPS: Important.
+• TFLOPS / GFLOPS: Somewhat important, as this is basically clock speed and shader counts combined into a single figure.
 TFLOPS, or trillions of floating-point operations per second, is an indication of the maximum theoretical performance of a GPU.
-(It may also be expressed as GFLOPS, or billions of FLOPS.)
 Core count multiplied by the clock speed GHz, multiplied by two (for FMA, or Fused Multiply Add instructions), will give you the TFLOPS for a GPU.
-Comparing within the same architecture, TFLOPS generally tells you how much faster on chip is compared to another.
-Comparing across architectures (e.g., AMD Navi 10 vs. Nvidia Turing TU106, or AMD Navi 10 vs. AMD Vega 10) is less useful.
+Comparing within the same architecture, TFLOPS generally tells you how much faster one chip is compared to another.
+Comparing across architectures is less useful.
+For non-gaming purposes (e.g. AI stuff like Stable Diffusion), performance often scales more directly with theoretical compute (TFLOPS).

-If you want to use your GPU with a PC VR HMD, you need at least a mid-range card, with optimal performance coming from a card like the Nvidia RTX 2060 Super/AMD RX 5700 or higher.
-The lowest-end cards you can use with these headsets are the AMD Radeon RX 570 and Nvidia GTX 1060.
-And the card requirements of course increase with newer, higher-resolution headsets.
+If you want to use your GPU with a PC VR HMD, you need at least a midrange card.
+Some VR games are a lot more demanding, however, so while an RTX 2060 in theory might suffice, you might be better off with an RTX 4080, RX 7900 XT, or similar.
+The card requirements of course increase with newer, higher-resolution headsets.
 Obviously, this isn't a critical factory if you have no interest in VR.

 What about ray tracing and AI?

-Game support for DXR (DirectX Raytracing) and DLSS/FSR continues to improve, but there are tons of games where it's simply not an important consideration.
+Game support for DXR (DirectX Raytracing) and DLSS/FSR2/XeSS continues to improve, but there are tons of games where it's simply not an important consideration.
 If you like to turn on all the bells and whistles, placebo effect increases in image quality be damned, that's fine.
-We expect RT performance to become increasingly important in the coming years, but it could be two or three more GPU architectures before it's a make or break deal.

 Reference Card or Third Party Design?